exo-cesm/CESM2.1.3/O2_Earth_analogues/README.md

 | Total BROY                    | 1.13e-11 | N/A                   |
 | Total CLOY                    | 4.57e-10 | N/A                   |
 | Total FOY                     | 8.89e-15 | N/A                   |

+These conditions are based on calculations from the Kasting 1D model for a present day Earth simulation - see Ji et al. (2023).